contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/06_manage/02_remote-agent.md

 ## Configure the Agent

-As explained before, APISpark agent uses the modules that you have enabled in your APISpark Console.
+As explained before, the Restlet Cloud agent uses the modules that you have enabled in your Restlet Cloud Console.

-The agent retrieves its settings from APISpark and you need to configure the agent first to communicate with your Connector cell.
+The agent retrieves its settings from Restlet Cloud and you need to configure the agent first to communicate with your Connector cell.

 The Standalone agent is configured from a properties file which is included in the downloaded file.
 This file looks like this: